mryap/fierce-robin/src/pages/posts/python-for-data-sampling.md

 - numpy is fast as it runs C code under the hood.
 - numpy.random.choice allows to specify marginal probabilities.

+Sampling saves time.
+Are your data too big?
+Calculate statistics on a random sample.
 Both approaches have their specific benefits.
-The only thing to avoid is mixing them up
+The only thing to avoid is mixing them up.